 Create a PowerPoint Show before emailing it to others

 A PowerPoint Show (.ppsx) is an uneditable version of your presentation that opens as a slideshow.
 It prevents viewers from changing data, preserving your slide’s message.

 You can turn your presentation into a PowerPoint Show using the desktop version of PowerPoint:

 - Write a name for your file.

 - Choose “PowerPoint Show” from the drop-down menu below the name box.

-You can now email the file or upload it to a cloud service like Google Drive so that your audience can see your PowerPoint Show.
+You can now email the file or upload it to a cloud service like Google Drive.

 Confirm that you have a stable internet connection